Engaging Authentic Indigenous Histories

 Since the very first explorers landed upon North America’s shores, the histories of Indigenous peoples have been foundational to the larger story of the continent.
 As partners in commerce early on, Indigenous people were key to the exploration and development of the land which would become known as Canada.

 Yet, the story of First Peoples in Canada has not always been told accurately, completely, or from the perspective of Indigenous people in our education systems or history books.
 Eclipsed by other histories early on, many stories remain to be told.
 In recent years, these stories have become important in understanding the evolution of the relationship between the continent’s original people and those who would seek to garner its wealth of resources and make it their new home.

 The upcoming 150th anniversary of Confederation, combined with more recent awareness and acknowledgement of Canada’s residential school system, the Sixties Scoop, and the implementation of original numbered and modern treaty agreements make 2016 an ideal time in which to engage with these histories.
 The continuous and contemporary nature of Indigenous history as an ongoing public conversation makes the exploration of Indigenous histories, and the way that Indigenous and non-Indigenous people tell them, an important conversation about history, nation, and the archives.

 This event has been organized by Canada’s National History Society and the National Centre for Truth and Reconciliation.
 On this day storytellers and educators will explore the ways they engage with Indigenous histories.
 All are welcome to attend.

 About the Canada's History Forum

-Established in 2007, the Canada’s History Forum brings together over 150 of Canada’s leading historians, educators, museum curators, community leaders and content producers in an annual discussion of issues and opportunities facing the Canadian history community.
+Established in 2007, the Canada’s History Forum brings together Canada’s leading historians, educators, museum curators, community leaders and content producers in an annual discussion of issues and opportunities facing the Canadian history community.

 The event is free and open to the public.
 Students of media production, history and education in the Ottawa area are encouraged to participate.